apache/arrow/docs/source/cpp/flight.rst

          .. code-block:: python

-3. There is a long standing ticket for a per-write/per-read timeout instead of a per call timeout (ARROW-6062_), but this is not (easily) possible to implement with the blocking gRPC API.
-For now one can also do something like set up a background thread that calls cancel() on a timer and have the main thread reset the timer every time a write operation completes successfully (that means one needs to use to_batches() + write_batch and not write_table).
+3. Client timeouts are not great for long-running streaming calls, where it may be hard to choose a timeout for the entire operation.
+Instead, what is often desired is a per-read or per-write timeout so that the operation fails if it isn't making progress.
+This can be implemented with a background thread that calls cancel() on a timer, with the main thread resetting the timer every time an operation completes successfully.
+For a fully-worked out example, see the Cookbook.

+   .. note:: There is a long standing ticket for a per-write/per-read timeout
+             instead of a per call timeout (ARROW-6062_), but this is not (easily) possible to implement with the blocking gRPC API.

 .. _best gRPC practices: https://grpc.io/docs/guides/performance/#general
 .. _gRPC keys: https://grpc.github.io/grpc/cpp/group__grpc__arg__keys.html